 Tech Tools for Family Caregivers

 Caring for an aging or ill loved one requires an almost expert ability to multi-task.
 The endless list of demands including coordinating care schedules, identifying safety hazards, managing complicated medications and staying up-to-date and informed can often leave caregivers overwhelmed and burnt out.
 Although it can be intimidating, technology can help to simplify some of these tasks and solve common caregiver challenges.
-If you are caring for a loved one, here are a few innovations you may want to consider:
+If you are caring for a loved one, here are a few innovative tech tools you may want to consider:

 Smart Home Technology